Ionaru/easy-markdown-editor/README.md

 #### Keyboard shortcuts

-SimpleMDE comes with an array of predefined keyboard shortcuts, but they can be altered with a configuration option.
+EasyMDE comes with an array of predefined keyboard shortcuts, but they can be altered with a configuration option.
 The list of default ones is as follows:

 Shortcut | Action
 :------- | :-----